-- The company's 3-year average burn rate relative to its industry and index peers this measure of average grant "flow" provides an additional check on plan cost per SVT (which measures cost at one point in time).
-The EPSC compares a company's burn rate relative to its index and industry (GICS groupings for S&P 500, Russell 3000 (ex-S&P 500), and non-Russell 3000 companies). - > Vesting schedule(s) under the CEO's most recent equity grants during the prior three years vesting periods that incentivize long-term retention are beneficial.

-- The plan's estimated duration, based on the sum of shares remaining available and the new shares requested, divided by the 3-year annual average of burn rate shares given that a company's circumstances may change over time, shareholders may prefer that companies limit share requests to an amount estimated to be needed over no more than five to six years. - The proportion of the CEO's most recent equity grants/awards subject to performance conditions given that stock prices may be significantly influenced by market trends, making a substantial proportion of top executives' equity awards subject to specific performance conditions is a best practice. - > A clawback policy that includes equity grants clawback policies are seen as potentially mitigating excessive risk-taking that certain compensation may incentivize, including large equity grants. - Post-exercise/post-vesting shareholding requirements equity-based incentives are intended to help align the interests of management and shareholders and enhance long-term value, which may be undermined if executives may immediately dispose of all or most of the shares received.
+- > The company's 3-year average burn rate relative to its industry and index peers this measure of average grant "flow" provides an additional check on plan cost per SVT (which measures cost at one point in time).
+The EPSC compares a company's burn rate relative to its index and industry (GICS groupings for S&P 500, Russell 3000 (ex-S&P 500), and non-Russell 3000 companies). - Vesting schedules and performance measurement periods for the CEO's most recent equity grants during the prior three years - multi-year vesting periods or performance measurement periods that incentivize long-term retention are beneficial. - > The plan's estimated duration, based on the sum of shares remaining available and the new shares requested, divided by the 3-year annual average of burn rate shares given that a company's circumstances may change over time, shareholders may prefer that companies limit share requests to an amount estimated to be needed over no more than five to six years. - The proportion of the CEO's most recent equity grants/awards subject to performance conditions given that stock prices may be significantly influenced by market trends, making a substantial proportion of top executives' equity awards subject to specific performance conditions is a best practice. - A clawback policy that includes equity grants clawback policies potentially mitigate excessive risk-taking that certain compensation may incentivize, including large equity grants. - > Post-exercise/post-vesting shareholding requirements equity-based incentives are intended to help align the interests of management and shareholders and enhance long-term value, which may be undermined if executives may immediately dispose of all or most of the shares received.

-42. Are the factors binary?
+41. Are the factors binary?
 Are they weighted equally?

 EPSC factors are not equally weighted.
 Each factor is assigned a maximum number of potential points, which may vary by model.
 Most factors are binary, but certain ones may generate partial points or, in some cases, negative points.
 For all models, the total maximum points that may be accrued is 100.
-The passing score is 53 for all models except the S&P 500 model which has a passing score of 55.
-The chart below summarizes the scoring basis for each factor.
+The passing score is 53 for all models except the S&P 500 model, which has a passing score of 55.
+The chart below summarizes the scoring basis for each factor; a highlighted factor below indicates its definition has been updated from the prior year.